alibaba/Alink/docs/en/doccountvectorizertrainbatchop.md

 ## Description
-Extract all words from the dataset.Record the document frequency(DF), word count(WC) and inverse document frequency(IDF) of every word as a model.
+Extract all words from the dataset.Record the document frequency(DF), word count(WC) and Inverse document frequency(IDF) of every word as a model.

 ## Parameters